hellofromtheothersky/Laptop-price-analysis-and-prediction/README.md

 - Transform and remove value having measurement symbol

 # EDA
-I did some Exploratory data analysis that can be founded in the notebook/EDA.ipynb
+I did some Exploratory data analysis that can be founded in the **notebook/EDA.ipynb**

 ![image](https://user-images.githubusercontent.com/84280247/223192302-b3240b7f-492c-4b84-ba9a-90ac9bf8ec52.png)

 # Model
 Our best-performed model is Random Forest Regressor with R2 score is approximately 0.75

+# How to run

+- Copy 2 files "laptop_list.csv" and "laptop_details.json" which is the output of the crawler ([details here](https://github.com/hellofromtheothersky/amazon_data_scraper)) to the data/raw/ folder
+- Run the 'src/preprocessing/cleaning_data.py' file and then 'src/preprocessing/deal_missing_val.py', it will generate final_data.csv in the data/processed
+- Run this command
+`python3 src/modeling/train.py`
+to train the model (default is Random Forest), or you can choose the model via --mdname:
+`python3 src/modeling/train.py --mdname dc`
+for decision tree